mateRajnai/iCook/README.md

   - Search recipes by tags
   - Create your own recipes
   - Search grocery stores by geolocation or address

-## Installation and Setup Instructions
-Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.

-Installation:

-`npm install`

-To Start Server:

-`npm start`

-To Visit App:

-`localhost:3000`

 ## Released version:
-You can try out the application: https://icook.netlify.app/
+You can try out the application: https://icoook.netlify.app/

 ## You can take a look at the backend repository: